The nonprofit’s guide to crypto donations

 When a nonprofit receives a crypto donation, it can exchange the donated asset into government-issued fiat currency, hold on to it, or transfer crypto as a non-cash asset.
 If the nonprofit chooses, it can also use crypto to pay for goods and services.

 Keep in mind that crypto is a non-cash, in-kind donation and should be processed as such.
 When reporting crypto donations on your organization's Form 990, your nonprofit should list crypto donations on Schedule M (non-cash contributions).
-If your nonprofit plans to hold on to crypto assets for more than three years, you must fill out the IRS Form 8282, which states the sale, exchange, or other disposition of donation property.
+If your nonprofit plans to process crypto within three years of receiving the donation, you must fill out the IRS Form 8282, which states the sale, exchange, or other disposition of donation property.

 “I would always check with your auditors.
 They’re there for you to ask questions and gain best practices on reporting requirements.”